Privacy notice: Adult Social Care and Commissioning

 We will not share your personal information with any other third parties unless you have specifically asked us, or we have a legal obligation to do so.

-Adults and Integrated Care may need to share your information with the following recipients to ensure you receive the appropriate and/or required support:
+Adult Social Care and Commissioning may need to share your information with the following recipients to ensure you receive the appropriate and/or required support:

-• health care agencies (Clinical Commissioning Group - (CCG), general practitioners, acute health services, specialist health professionals as appropriate etc) to ensure full range of health and social care services are accessed, and vulnerable person's needs are met and the person is protected under the Care Act (2014), Mental Health Act (1983), and Mental Capacity Act (2005)
+- health care agencies, general practitioners, acute health services, specialist health professionals as appropriate etc) to ensure full range of health and social care services are accessed, and vulnerable person's needs are met and the person is protected under the Care Act (2014), Mental Health Act (1983), and Mental Capacity Act (2005)

 We will share information to provide health and social care professionals directly involved in your care access to the most up-to-date information about you.
 It will do this by sharing appropriate information between health and social care services at the time of patient contact.
 Access to information is strictly controlled, based on the role of the professional.